OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 {"value":"10"}
 ```

-A similar requests with the DELETE method could be used to delete an object.
+A similar request with the DELETE method could be used to delete an object.

 ```http
 DELETE /api/widgets/mywidget HTTP/1.1